 Several health conditions can change overall behavior—including bathroom habits.

 You can rule out any health conditions alongside your veterinarian.
-Usually, these issues are easily treatable with an antibiotic or other routine medication.
-Sometimes, atypically, it requires long-term or even lifelong medication.
+Getting the cat checked by the vet sooner will generally result in an easier treatment.
+Some of these issues are easily treatable with an antibiotic or other routine medication.
+Others require long-term or even lifelong medication.

 2. Your Cat Might Be Stressed Out